yz-cnsdqz/ms-tcn-bilinear/README.md

 in which the dropout ratio does not apply.

 ### Evaluation
-To reproduce Tab.2 in our manuscript, one needs to download our checkpoints, and save them into the __models__ folder.
-Then, one can perform inference by for example running
+After training, the checkpoints are stored in the __models__ folder.
+Alternatively, one can download our checkpoints, and save them into the __models__ folder.
+To test, one can for example run

     sh script_run_val.sh 50salads FirstOrder 0.5 50

-Then, one will see the evaluation for individual splits, such as
+Then, one will see the evaluation for individual splits and their average, such as

        ---------------final results -------------------
         Acc: 73.8493